-Nice old color example of Pieter Goos's sea chart of the southern part of South America, extending from the lower Rio de la Plata in the north to Tierra del Fuego and the Straits of Magellan in the south.
+Fine, gold-heightened example of Pieter Goos's sea chart of the southern part of South America, extending from the lower Rio de la Plata region in the north to the Strait of Magellan and Tierra del Fuego in the south.

 Pieter Goos (ca. 1616-1675) was a Dutch map and chart maker, whose father Abraham Goos (approx. 1590-1643) had already published numerous globes, land and sea maps together with Jodocus Hondius and Johannes Janssonius in Antwerp.

 Pieter Goos gained recognition due to the publication of sea charts.
 He bought the copperplates of the famous guide book for sailors, De Lichtende Columne ofte Zeespiegel (Amsterdam 1644, 1649, 1650), from Anthonie Jacobsz.
 Goos published his own editions of this work in various languages, while adding his own maps.
 In 1666, he published his De Zee-Atlas ofte Water-Weereld, which is considered one of the best sea atlases of its time.
 Goos' sea charts came to dominate the Dutch market until the 1670s, when the Van Keulen family came to prominence.